Let’s Talk

 Renderings:

 2. Experience Editor should be supported.
-This can be either inline editing or managed with surfacing the fields with a WebEdit Frame.
+This can either be inline editing or managed with surfacing the fields with a WebEdit Frame.

 6. Rendering Parameters should be avoided for general content editing experience.
-They should be used as deemed necessary.
+They should be used as are deemed necessary.

-7. Rendering parameters can be used to pass information to component rendering code.
+7. Rendering parameters can also be used to pass information to component rendering code.
 Make sure to only use them for settings and not content.

 8. Before developing new functionality or rendering, check if there is already a module created for that.